Joshua-Yandrapati/finalpro/README.md

 IDE: VS-Code

-Industry : Lifestyle
+Industry : Ed-Tech

-Project Title :
+Project Title : MobileAppDevelopment

-Problem Statement/Opportunity :
+Problem Statement/Opportunity : This website states the statement of MobileAppDevelopment

-Project Description :
+Project Description : Mobile application development is the process of creating software applications that run on a mobile device, and a typical mobile application utilizes a network connection to work with remote computing resources.

 Primary Azure Technology : Static Web Apps, App Service